-Under Part 1 Chapter 1 Section 186 of MaCAA, the interpretation of 'marine environment' includes features of archaeological and historic interest when considering the duties of IFCAs.
+Under Part 1 Chapter 1 Section 186 of MaCAA, the interpretation of 'marine environment' includes features of archaeological and historic interest and such features must be taken into account when considering the duties of IFCAs.
 D&S IFCA has engaged with Historic England who has provided details of the protected and scheduled wrecks that lie within D&S IFCA's District.